-Advisors may advise organizations in the exercise of responsibility, but they do not have the authority to control the policy of such organizations.
+Advisors may advise organizations in the exercise of

+the policy of such organizations.
 Student organizations are required to submit a statement of purpose, criteria for membership, rules or procedures, and a current list of officers as a condition of institutional recognition.
 A recognized club or organization may lose its official recognition and be suspended if the actions of its officers or members, or activities of the organization as a whole, violate College policies, procedures, or regulations.